What is the SAPVIA PV GreenCard Programme

 GREEN Solar Academy has partnered with SAPVIA to make the SuperSolarSchool (SSS) training part of the PV GreenCard initiative, so doing this course is the first step you should take before you sign up for the PV GreenCard assessment.

 You can rely on the SSS because it is officially endorsed by SAPVIA as one of the trainings available for you to do before signing up for the SAPVIA PV GreenCard Assessment.
-The SSS course has been tailored to help you gain all the skill and knowledge you would need to feel confident to take the Assessment and excel.
+The SSS course has been tailored to help you gain all the skill and knowledge you would need to feel confident to take the assessment and excel.
+However, you need to have practical experience, as the PV Assessment is a competency test for PV Installers.

-The SSS course is not required to do the PV GreenCard Assessment, but it is strongly recommended to make sure that you are fully prepared to take the assessment.
+Completing the SSS course is not required prior to doing the PV GreenCard Assessment, but it is strongly recommended to make sure that you are fully prepared to take the assessment.

 PV GreenCard Assessment Procedure